p-bakker/rhino/docs/_docs/new_in_rhino_1.6r6.md

 Briefly, Rhino reports warnings in strict mode for

+- assignments to undefined variables
+- references to undefined properties
+- inconsistent return statements in a function
+- duplicate parameter names
-- assignments to undefined variables- references to undefined properties- inconsistent return statements in a function- duplicate parameter names- variables that hide parameters- assignment in a conditional (_Note: you can suppress this warning by including an extra set of parentheses around the assignment_)- trailing comma in object initializer (_Note: this is always a full error in Rhino_)- indirect calls to eval- useless expressions
+- variables that hide parameters
+- assignment in a conditional (_Note: you can suppress this warning by including an extra set of parentheses around the assignment_)
+- trailing comma in object initializer (_Note: this is always a full error in Rhino_)
+- indirect calls to eval
+- useless expressions

 To enable strict mode for the Rhino shell, add `-strict` to the command line.
 If you are using the API directly, set the Context feature `FEATURE_STRICT_MODE`.